Bertram Weiss - a reliable business partner in the caravanning industry

 Bertram Weiss - a reliable business partner in the caravanning industry – main image

 In fact, we not only know our products in detail, but also the vehicles in which they are installed.
-So we don't just sell products, we also sell our knowledge and skills so we can provide our dealers and customers with the best possible support.
+So we don't just sell products, we also sell our knowledge and skills so that we can provide our dealers and customers with the best possible support.
 I dare say it's the best.

 Yes, it is true that we know each other very well on virtually all platforms, we visit dealers, we attend every industry event, but we also help customers directly.